Outcoding UNIX geniuses

 Type theory shows how to avoid these pitfalls, but many programmers seem unaware:

 • The designers of the Go language, including famed former Bell Labs researchers, have been stumped by polymorphism for years.
+To be fair, parametric polymorphism is only half the story.
+The other half is ad hoc polymorphism, which Haskell researchers only neatly solved in the late 1980s with type classes.
+Practical Haskell compilers also need more type trickery for unboxing.

 Why is this so?
 Perhaps people think the theory is arcane, dry, and impractical?